conan-io/conan-io.github.io/_posts/2025-02-05-What-is-your-code-made-of-sboms.markdown

 }
 ```

-As you can see, this standard simplifies understanding our software's dependencies.
+As you can see, this standard simplifies the understanding of our software dependencies.

 ## I need a custom SBOM for my software.
 Can Conan help me?